acidburn0zzz/spladug.net/about.md

 Title: about

 Hi!
 I'm [Neil Williams](mailto:neil@quantumviolet.com).
-I'm a software developer working at [reddit](http://www.reddit.com/user/spladug).
+I'm a programmancer working at [reddit](http://www.reddit.com/user/spladug).
 Sometimes I dabble in other projects, like this website.
 I also have an account on [StackOverflow](http://stackoverflow.com/users/9617/neil-williams).

 The font used for titles throughout this site is the beautiful [Folk](http://www.fontsquirrel.com/fonts/Folk).